2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 What’s more, is that 55% of Google searches return a video answer (with about 80% of those results coming from YouTube).

-That means that apart from being discovered on YouTube for your target keywords, you may be missing out on opportunities to appear in organic search results on Google.
+That means that apart from being discovered on YouTube for your target keywords, you may be missing out on opportunities to appear in Google’s organic search results.

-In addition to the increased exposure and traffic that comes from producing video content, embedding video on your web pages improves dwell time by 6x and can improve click-through rate to further pages.
-This can really help to boost your organic rankings (remember RankBrain’s user signals?).
+In addition to the increased exposure and traffic that comes from producing video content, embedding video content on your web pages improves dwell time by 6x.

-People like videos so much that it is predicted that by 2020, at least 75% of web traffic will be video content:
+People like video so much that it is predicted that by 2020, at least 75% of web traffic will be video content:

 The popularity of video content is growing fast.